 An interesting parallel in 2017 is the Israeli government cutting the supply of electricity to the Palestinian people in the West Bank.
 Within a few short weeks, the number of murders and attempted murders increased dramatically.
 The implication is clear: when people do not have humane conditions to live in, violence is inevitable.

-When Eddie goes looking for the boy that he and Laura had found, he takes a golf club with him, the threat of savagery latent.
-The lack of water creates fissures in Laura and Eddie’s relationship, “there was no reason for them to be arguing like this”.
+When Eddie went looking for the boy that he and Laura had found, he took a golf club with him because the potential for violence was latent.
+The lack of water created fissures in Laura and Eddie’s relationship, “there was no reason for them to be arguing like this”.
 This year saw the twenty-fifth anniversary of the Los Angeles riots, another example of how a supposedly peaceful society can deteriorate within a matter of days.
 It is not something that we consider all too often.
 It should be.
 The rule of law broke down with similar alacrity in “Thirst”.
 When Paul tried to make a “citizen’s arrest” on Eddie for assaulting Bill Peters, the idea was scoffed at.
 Without a deterrent in place, Eddie killed Bill Peters.
 Once the first domino fell…